 There are two options to choose from when getting to Guanaja: air and sea.
-By air, both Aero Caribe Airlines and Lanhsa offer regular flights from La Ceiba to Guanaja.
+By air, both Aero Caribe Airlines and Lanhsa offer regular flights from La Ceiba and Roatan to Guanaja.
 As a general rule, there are very limited connections from San Pedro Sula or Tegucigalpa to Guanaja, so we recommend you make all your air travel plans to Guanaja from Goloson International airport in La Ceiba.
 Lanhsa Airlines also has weekly flights from Roatan to Guanaja.
 Make sure you book in advance as the service is provided in a small aircraft and seats are limited!

 By sea, and because of its easternmost location, the Port of La Ceiba is not used as a hub to travel to Guanaja.
 Trujillo, located one hundred miles east of La Ceiba has become the mainland port from where to travel from the mainland to Guanaja by sea.
 M/V Guanaja Express is operating the Trujillo to Guanaja route three times a week, on Monday, Wednesday and Friday, departing Guanaja bound for Trujillo at 7:00 a.m. and Trujillo to Guanaja at 2:00 p.m.
 Departures from Guanaja and Trujillo are from the municipal dock facilities in each city.